Robert O'Hara: Film

-Notable Works
+Notable works

 Insurrection: Holding History

-Insurrection: Holding History follows the story of a young, gay African-American man named Ron, who travels back in time with his 189-year-old grandfather to the time of the Nat Turner Rebellion.
+Insurrection: Holding History follows the story of a young, gay African-American man named Ron, who travels back in time with his 189-year-old grandfather to the time of the Nat Turner's Rebellion.
 The play deals with themes of racial identity and sexuality, as Ron comes to face his ancestors' history, and his own personal identity.

 Insurrection was written during O'Hara's time interning at the Public Theatre.
 It was selected as a part of the 1995 new work reading series at the Mark Taper Forum, and O'Hara later directed it as a part of his Master's thesis at Columbia in April of that year.
 His student production of the play garnered much attention, and helped to get O'Hara's work noticed by the New York theatre community.
 In 1996, the play won Newsday's Oppenheimer Award for Best New American Play.

 The play officially opened at the Public Theatre on October 11, 1996, and was produced by O'Hara's former mentor George C. Wolfe.